-I lay prick-eared beneath the table whereat they drank their wine and I heard much to think on.
+I lay prick-eared beneath the table whereat they drank their wine.
+I heard much to think on.

 I knew not who those ladies were, but believed two might be the late Earl of Essex’s sisters, of whom my mother loved to speak.

 One sister [Penelope] was heroick.
 She had two husbands.
-And she stood firm at Essex House the night my mother and all defied the soldiers of Her Majestie.
+And she stood firm at Essex House the night my mother and all defied the old Queen’s soldiers.

 The other sister [Dorothy] had an evil husband who told her he was joyed her brother’s head had been cut off.
 Or so sayt my mother, who called her heroick too.

-Word of Mr Secretary put me in mind of my own pretty sister, who’d turned uppish after she was offered employment in his household.
+Word of Mr Secretary put me in mind of mine own pretty sister, who’d turned uppish after she was offered employment in his household.